SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 # Pricing Models

+For Linux- Ubuntu-based Amazon EC2 usage: EC2 instances are billed on one second increments, with a minimum of one minute.

+For all other instance types (non-Linux or Ubuntu), billing is by the hour!

+Per-second EC2 billing is available for instances launched in:

+* On-Demand, Reserved and Spot forms
+* All regions and Availability Zones
+* Amazon Linux and Ubuntu

 ## On Demand

 * Fixed rate by the hour or second with no committment (great for testing)